pandas-dev/pandas/doc/source/enhancingperf.rst

     ``numba`` will execute on any function, but can only accelerate certain classes of functions.

-``numba`` is best at accelerating functions that apply numerical functions to numpy arrays.
+``numba`` is best at accelerating functions that apply numerical functions to NumPy arrays.
 When passed a function that only uses operations it knows how to accelerate, it will execute in ``nopython`` mode.

 If ``numba`` is passed a function that includes something it doesn't know how to work with -- a category that currently includes sets, lists, dictionaries, or string functions -- it will revert to ``object mode``.
 In ``object mode``, numba will execute but your code will not speed up significantly.
 If you would prefer that ``numba`` throw an error if it cannot compile a function in a way that speeds up your code, pass numba the argument ``nopython=True`` (e.g.  ``@numba.jit(nopython=True)``).
 For more on troubleshooting ``numba`` modes, see the `numba troubleshooting page <http://numba.pydata.org/numba-doc/0.20.0/user/troubleshoot.html#the-compiled-code-is-too-slow>`__.